Cocktail barSports bar$$$

-Hi Tops in San Francisco is the Castro's gay sports bar with a long Sunday brunch and the city's most-cited pickle-back, opened in 2012 across from the Castro Theatre.
+Hi Tops in San Francisco is the Castro's gay sports bar with a long Sunday brunch and the city's most-cited pickle-back, opened in 2012.
+Booking recommended.

 Signature drink: Pickle-back shot